Calculators Converters Developer Tools Finance Tools

 Use our free Mortgage Calculator to apply what you have learned.

-Open Mortgage Calculator
+Open Mortgage Calculator โ†’

 Frequently Asked Questions

 Typically both.
 Buyers pay lender fees, title insurance, prepaid costs, and government fees.
-Sellers usually cover real estate agent commissions (3–6% of sale price) and may contribute to buyer closing costs as a negotiated concession.
+Sellers usually cover real estate agent commissions (3-6% of the sale price) and may contribute to buyer closing costs as a negotiated concession.

 Most closing costs are not deductible.
-However, mortgage points may be deductible in the year paid if you meet IRS requirements.
+However, mortgage points (discount points) may be deductible in the year paid if you meet IRS requirements.
 Prepaid mortgage interest is deductible.
 Consult a tax advisor for your specific situation.

-Plan for your down payment plus 2%–5% of the purchase price in closing costs.
-On a $350,000 home with 10% down: $35,000 (down payment) + $7,000–$17,500 (closing costs) = $42,000–$52,500 total cash needed.
+Plan for your down payment plus 2%-5% of the purchase price in closing costs.
+On a $350,000 home with 10% down, you'd budget $35,000 (down payment) + $7,000-$17,500 (closing costs) = $42,000-$52,500 total cash needed.

 Three business days before your closing date, your lender must send a Closing Disclosure.
 This finalises all numbers.
 Compare it carefully to your original Loan Estimate for any unexpected changes.